wothke/webpsx/README.md

 * Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA */

+This is a JavaScript/WebAudio plugin of HighlyExperimental.
+This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).

-This is a JavaScript/WebAudio version of HighlyExperimental: It allows to play Playstation 1&2 music.(which can be found on pages like these: http://www.vgmusic.com/music/console/sony/ps1/, http://www.zophar.net/music/psf.html, etc)
+It allows to play Playstation 1&2 music.(which can be found on pages like these: http://www.vgmusic.com/music/console/sony/ps1/, http://www.zophar.net/music/psf.html, etc)

 A live demo of this program can be found here: http://www.wothke.ch/webpsx/